-However, of those Powers, two are obviously mystical in nature (Flight and Force Weapons) and one actually does damage (Force Weapons).
-The other two (Observation and Stealth Mastery) can just be earned through practices and training.
-Neither of why need to be mystical and so they would likely not need any kind of recharging after use (so long as the character doesn't fail at using it, they can use their Powers are often as they so desire).
+However, of those Powers, two are obviously mystical in nature (Flight and Force Weapons) and only one actually does damage (Force Weapons).
+The other two (Observation and Stealth Mastery) can just be earned through practice and training, neither of which need to be mystical and so they would likely not need any kind of recharging after use (so long as the character doesn't critically fail their rolls they can use their Powers as often as they desire).

 If we assigned these Powers as they are to a variety of Classes, it's almost assured that most players will pick the Classes that let them have super-powers and cause all kinds of damage to their foes.
-The master detective Classes, though, would go largely ignored.
+The master detective Class, though, would go largely ignored.